Millions Missing ME awareness protest leaves a big footprint

-The Millions Missing protest to raise awareness of the plight of people suffering with ME in Scotland was held at Holyrood yesterday.
+The Millions Missing protest to raise awareness of the plight of people suffering with ME in Scotland was held at Holyrood on Friday.

 Around 100 protesters joined the worldwide campaign being held in 13 cities including Edinburgh supported by the charity #MEAction.